-What do you do if your dog dies at home?
+What should you do if your dog dies at home?
 Losing your beloved dog is difficult in any situation.
-However, if your pet dies or is put to sleep at the veterinarian's office, they can handle the remains for you.
-If your dog dies suddenly at home, you will need to take certain steps and make a few decisions right away.
+If your pet dies or is put to sleep at the veterinarian's office, they can handle the remains for you.
+However, if your dog dies suddenly at home, you will need to take certain steps and make a few decisions right away.
 That can be hard to do when emotions are high.

 Assess the Situation